Mauznemo/SmartifyOS/CONTRIBUTING.md

 Thank you for your interest in contributing to my project!
 Please take a moment to review our guidelines for contributing.

-## Pull Request Guidelines

-1. **Title:**
-   - Use a clear and descriptive title for the pull request that describes the change being made.

-2. **Description:**
-   - Provide a detailed description of the changes in the pull request.

-3. **Referencing Issues:**
-   - If the pull request addresses an open issue, link to the issue by using the format `Closes #issue_number`.

 ## Commit Message Guidelines

 For your commit messages please follow [Conventional Commits](https://www.conventionalcommits.org/).